ddiep-altoslabs/10X_Multiome_test_data/README.md

 5. Test successful when program completes without error and a GRCm39 folder is created.

 ## cellranger-arc count
+1. Test fastq data were downloaded from SRA database (file ids: SRR18907480 and SRR18907481).
+Starting 2 M reads from SRR18907480 and 10 M reads from SRR18907481 were initially mapped to mm39 chr19 and only aligned reads were filtered and converted back to fastq files.
 1. Return to the 10X_Multiome_test_data directory (up one level).
 ```
 cd ..